 Open source, free password manager with a $10/year “premium” plan that allows you to use some additional functions.

-I have been using this product for about 3 years, definitely one of the best products on the market, however, its Family/Friend sharing capabilities are limited to two people, if you want it to share with more people you need to opt for a Family Organization that cost around $40/year and give up to 6 people all the premium features that the individual plan offers.
+I have been using this product for about 3 years, definitely one of the best product in the market, however, its Family/Friend sharing capabilities are limited to two people, if you want it to share with more people you need to opt for a Family Organization that cost around $40/year and give up to 6 people all the premium features that the individual plan offers.

-Most web browsers now have a Password Manager feature built-in.
-Depending on your use case, if you solely use that browser this is better than nothing; however, if you use multiple browsers and Operatives Systems, this may not be the best option because of the non-automatic synchronization between the different platforms; for example, if you use only Apple product you’ll be fine with Apple Key Chain but if you use an iPhone Safari browser but a Windows computer with Microsoft Edge or Chrome, this won’t be the best alternative for you.
+Most web browsers now have a Password Manager feature built in.
+Depending on your use case, if you solely use that browser this is definitely better than nothing; however, if you use multiple browser and Operatives System, this may not be the best option because of the non-automatic synchronization between the different platforms; for example, if you use only Apple product you’ll be fine with Apple Key Chain but if you use an iPhone Safari browser but a Windows computer with Microsoft Edge or Chrome, this won’t be the best alternative for you.

 Non-free Password Managers

 1Password is my favorite and the current Password Manager that I use today.
-The panel is quite easy to use, there are no technical/complex terms, the mobile and desktop apps integrate very well, and it even has a Linux Desktop App (currently a beta) which many other competitors do not have.
+The panel is quite easy to use, there are not technical/complex terms, the mobile and desktop apps integrate very well, and it even has a Linux Desktop App (currently a beta) which many other competitors do not have it.

-For example, the personal accounts have two different offers in Keeper Unlimited (~$35) and Keeper plus bundle (~$59), the latest is a set of monitoring tools that constantly analyze for data breaches for the websites who you have a safe password for saved, this is included in almost any other paid service without additional payment, so it’s hard to justify.
-Same for the Family plans they go-between (~$79 — ~$104) which is insanely expensive.
+For example, the personal accounts have two different offers in Keeper Unlimited (~$35) and Keeper plus bundle (~$59), the latest is a set of monitoring tools that constantly analyze for data breach for the websites who you have a safe password for saved, this is included in almost any other paid service without additional payment, so it’s hard to justify.
+Same for the Family plans they go between (~$79 — ~$104) which is insanely expensive.

 Wildcard — Dashlane

-I use Dashlane before I moved to Bitwarden and later on to 1Password, the best thing about Dashlane is that they offer 1 somewhat limited free version, a Premium (~$40), and a Family plan (~$60) for up to 5 people; the reason I stopped using Dashlane was that at the time there were no Family plans available and there is no Linux Application either.
+I use to used Dashlane before I moved to Bitwarden and later on to 1Password, the best thing of Dashlane is that they offer 1 somewhat limited free version, a Premium (~$40) and a Family plan (~$60) for up to 5 people; the reason I stopped using Dashlane was because at the time there were no Family plans available and there is no Linux Application either.